hurshbajaj/Spotlight/README.md

 # 🌟 Spotlight
 ---
 ---
-Quickstart: so just make sure to click the cyan button on top to progress from the landing page, and after you've reached the todo list... shift + enter to navigate through the different pages.
-Feel free to scroll down to the very bottom for some sneak peaks :D
----
 **Spotlight** is a powerful productivity platform built to help students manage their time, organize their work, and make their study process more efficient — all in one place.

 ---
 ## 🚀 Features